 What are the best dividend ETFs?

-Following the success of our Australian ETF Report in 2024, we are road testing the best Australian dividend ETFs and global dividend ETFs listed on the ASX in 2024.
+Following the success of our Australian ETF Report, we are road testing the best Australian dividend ETFs and global dividend ETFs listed on the ASX in 2025.

 We compare ETFs across 5 factors: size, costs and slippage, liquidity, returns and dividend yield and track record.